Ramajayam-007/e-Library/README.md

 - Users and admin can change the password.
 - Admin can view all the details of the users.

-# Softwares used to develope the project
+# Software used to develop the project

 => Notepad++
 - to edit html, css and php codes.